Skip to main content

 Wasp sting vs bee sting

-You'd be forgiven for thinking wasp and bee stings are the same, especially as, if you hear something buzzing around you while outside, you probably don't care what it is and just want to swat it away!
+You'd be forgiven for thinking wasp and bee stings are the same.
+If you hear something buzzing around you while outside, you probably don't care what it is and just want to swat it away.
 However, wasp and bee stings are different, particularly in their reasons for stinging.

-For the most part, bees only sting once and if they are provoked (stood on, picked up, hit at).
+For the most part, bees only sting once and if they are provoked - stood on, picked up or hit at.
 This is especially the case for honeybees and bumblebees.
 On the other hand, wasps can be aggressive and sting more than once.

-"When it comes to venom, a bee and a wasp generally have similar effects but different ways of causing 'pain', as experienced by humans.
-Bees inject around 50-140 micrograms of toxin containing mostly melittin, plus hyaluronidase and phospholipase A2.
-Meanwhile, wasps inject 2-15 micrograms of venom per sting, mostly made up of antigen 5, enzymes, acetylcholine, and serotonin," they write.
+"When it comes to venom, a bee and a wasp generally have similar effects but different ways of causing pain, as experienced by humans.
+Bees inject around 50-140 micrograms of toxin containing mostly melittin, plus hyaluronidase and phospholipase A2," they write.
+"Wasps inject 2-15 micrograms of venom per sting, mostly made up of antigen 5, enzymes, acetylcholine, and serotonin."

-Don't get us wrong, both wasp and bee stings can be pretty painful, but if you were to rate the intensity of the pain from a sting, wasps are likely to come out on top.
+Don't get us wrong - both a wasp sting and a bee sting can be pretty painful.
+But if you were to rate the intensity of the pain from a sting, wasps are likely to come out on top.
+Although wasps inject less venom, studies show it contains a mix of neurotoxins that affect your body's nervous system, which causes their stings to hurt more1.

-There are thought to be 75,000 individual species of wasp but, within the group, there are wasps with stings considered to be the most painful in the entire animal kingdom.
+There are thought to be 75,000 individual species of wasp.
+Within this group, there are wasps with stings considered to be the most painful in the entire animal kingdom.

 The Schmidt sting pain index measures the pain caused by stinging insects.
 The scale ranges from 1-4, with 4 being the most painful.